ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 *Artificial Intelligence is a technology that allows machines to learn from data and make decisions based on that learning.*

-So no, it’s not magic — it’s just math and patterns.
+So no, it's not magic — it's just math and patterns.
 A machine trained on data learns to recognize patterns and use them to make predictions, classify stuff, or even generate new content.

 AI has come a long way — from science fiction to something you interact with daily.
 Think Siri, Alexa, Google Translate, Spotify recommendations, ChatGPT — AI is shaping how we use tech.